leosampaio/scene-designer/README.md

 ### Performance

-This stage of training, with a batch size of 16, trains at an average of 0.45s/iteration on a single *Nvidia GeForce 2080 Ti*, taking around 15 hours to run the 120k+5k iterations stated in the paper.
+These stages of training, with a batch size of 16, trains at an average of 0.40s/iteration on a single *Nvidia GeForce 2080 Ti*, taking around 15 hours to run the 120k+5k iterations stated in the paper.
 It consumes 12GB of VRAM (all of a 2080 Ti) and 10GB of RAM on average on our hardware (Intel Core i9-7980XE, 128GB of DDR4 RAM).

 ## Evaluation <a name="evaluation"></a>